 Malspam Payload Show Signs of Evolving Botnet Trends

 Traditional botnets heavily depended on Peer-to-Peer for C2 communication and fallback, this allowed researchers to peak into the activity of the botnet and observe victim machines, newer/more resilient botnets seem to be moving away from this approach.
-Another way researchers observed victim machines was to reverse engineer the domain generation algorithm and register their own “sinkholes”, as botnets move away from DGA this becomes unfeasible.
-Emotet and other botnets such as TrickBot pose a unique challenge to researchers and companies like Kryptos.
+Another way researchers observed victim machines was to reverse engineer the domain generation algorithm and register their own “sinkholes”.
+As botnets move away from DGA this becomes unfeasible.
+Emotet and other botnets such as TrickBot pose a unique challenge to researchers and companies in the field.

 Ironically, Emotet drops a variety of payloads (like Qakbot) which are in fact separate botnets.
 Looking at a quite recent Malspam campaign we picked up a interesting Qakbot which in itself is another botnet sharing many of the same design resilience as Emotet, e.g., proxy peers and no DGA.